 Late/incomplete payments and insufficient funds.
 Payment is deemed made when we can confirm receipt free and clear without possibility of it being stopped or reversed.
 If you do not timely pay an invoice, fee, or other amount owed to us in full (including by having insufficient funds available in your designated account), late payment charges of 5% will be applied with compounding interest on the amount outstanding at 1.5% per month, or the greatest amounts allowed by law if less, and we may determine in our discretion without liability how to apply any funds we have received from you to amounts you owe.
 We are not bound by any designation you might make about how incomplete payments should be applied or by any statement of accord and satisfaction you may make.
 If sufficient funds are not available from your account to complete a payment due, payments fail, or we cannot confirm them timely for any reason, we may but are not required to take collection action including but not limited to reissuing EFTs at your expense and assessing insufficient funds fees.
 Payment of late charges and interest does not cure any breach associated with late performance or limit remedies associated with it.
 You are responsible for any consequences of your paying other than timely and in full.

 Fees generally.
-PEO Service fees are in addition to amounts paid as wages and taxes and other pass-throughs which may be included in invoices.
+Amounts we pay Covered Employees as wages are included as Paychex HR PEO Service fees in invoices.
 The amounts that we bill you are not necessarily representative of our actual costs.
 Fees based on amount of payroll are calculated on gross payroll unless otherwise noted.
-Any PEO Service fees associated with insurance on our invoices are for our administrative work in connection with our PEO Service, not premium or commission (except to the extent we may invoice them as an accommodation in connection with policies you purchased through Paychex Insurance Agency).
+Any Paychex HR PEO Service fees associated with insurance on our invoices are for our administrative work in connection with our Paychex HR PEO Service, not premium or commission (except to the extent we may invoice them as an accommodation in connection with policies you purchased through Paychex Insurance Agency).
 If the taxes or any other amounts we are required by law to pay relating to payroll, benefits, insurance, or our provision of Services go up (mandatory increases), we can increase the fees we charge you accordingly, and if a mandatory increase has a retroactive effect we can charge you retroactively, including after our Agreement terminates.
 Elective Services provided through third parties, that are in addition to Services provided at no-additional cost, or that are on a per-transaction basis may be at an additional charge.
 Fees charged on the basis of number of active Covered Employees will apply even if a Covered Employee is not paid in a given invoice period.
 You are responsible for any taxes imposed in connection with our Services such as sales tax, other than taxes imposed on our income (if you claim an exemption you will provide substantiation acceptable to us).
 You have no right to interest that may accrue on amounts we receive or hold.

 EFT.
 If you pay us using EFT: